 In addition, study upon study shows the power of empowering yourself.
 In the medical world, there’s a term called “engaged patients” for patients who take ownership and control of their health.

-These engaged patients consistently show better outcomes that seem only indirectly related to their mindset: they’re 20% less likely to experience a medical error and 13% less likely to be readmitted to a hospital after discharge.
+These engaged patients consistently show better outcomes: they’re 20% less likely to experience a medical error and 13% less likely to be readmitted to a hospital after discharge.

 What Can You Do?